 "Contact AvPosts radar WUN TOO TREE DAYSEEMAL FOWER NINER FIFE, OSCAR FIFE TOO ZERO"

-I hope that this answers your question!
+I hope this answers your question!
 If you have further questions, please send them my way.
-I'll be happy to answer.
+I’ll be happy to answer.

 References: